Portfolio Security & Access

 Business Units

-• Business units are created in Power Platform Admin center by a user with System Admin.
+• Business units are created in the Power Platform Admin center by a System Admin.

 • All business units, apart from the Default Business Unit, have a parent business unit.

-• New business units get non-editable copies of all the security roles found in the Default Business Unit (e.g., all the security roles that ship with BrightWork 365).
+• New business units get non-editable copies of all the security roles found in the automatically created environment Default Business Unit (e.g., all the security roles that ship with BrightWork 365).

 Business Unit Hierarchy